barclayd/reach-to-react-router-talk/01-talk_summary.md

 # What this talk involves 🎤

-- Our current routing solution and why it's not great
+- Explores our current routing solution.
+Why it's not the best and how it can be made better
 - Exploring the alternative solutions
 - Why `react-router` solves (most of) our problems
 - Areas of note for `react-router`